Choosing the right plasterer

 Find out what previous customers thought

-Ask to view work the tradesman has done for previous customers - and if possible, speak to one of these customers yourself.
-Then, as well as finding out about the quality of the work, you can ask how careful the tradesman was protecting their home beforehand, and cleaning up afterwards.
+Ask to view work the tradesperson has done for previous customers - and if possible, speak to one of these customers yourself.
+Then, as well as finding out about the quality of the work, you can ask how careful the tradesperson was protecting their home beforehand, and cleaning up afterwards.

 Ask about qualifications